 Remote Public Witness Process

 If an Order of the Commission indicates that a hearing will be held remotely, the hearing will be held via Webex as a Webex Event.
 If you do not plan to speak but simply want to watch, the hearing will be livestreamed via the Commission’s YouTube channel.
-A link is at the top of this page.

 We generally limit each speaker to about five minutes, but if we have many people who want to speak, we might shorten the time to three minutes.
 Please be organized and succinct so that we can hear from as many people as possible.